Scam Victim Alliance

 Harriet Spring campaigns for better banking, recovery and support for all Australian scam victims

-thieves pretending to be A BANK stole $1.6 million from harriet
+thieves pretending to be A BANK stole $1.6 million from PRESIDENT harriet SPRING

 Offenders impersonating ING stole $1.6m in a single transfer from the sale of Harriet’s elderly mother’s home Teachers Mutual Bank in 2024.
 She believes she was targeted after her mother’s house was sold.